markround/tiller/docs/plugins/ansible_vault.md

 This is the preferred method of providing the passphrase to decrypt the vault file.

 If you don't specify any other configuration apart from the location of the vault file, the plugin will use the value of the environment variable `ANSIBLE_VAULT_PASS` as a passphrase.
-This means you can pass this in as a variable when you create the Docker container, or test manually:
+This means you can pass this in as a variable when you create the Docker container (`docker run -e ANSIBLE_VAULT_PASS=tiller ...`) , or test manually:

 `$ ANSIBLE_VAULT_PASS="tiller" tiller -v -e development .........`